Analytic Bijections for Smooth and Interpretable Normalizing Flows: Acknowledgments

 \section{Acknowledgments}

 We thank Julian Ebelt and Kim Nicoli for helpful discussions.
 The research of MG and MC is supported by the Vici grant (number VI.C.232.117) from the Dutch Research Council (NWO).
+MG was partially supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).